The Joe Rogan Experience: 2020 U.S. presidential election

+2024 U.S. presidential election

+Various sources wrote that Rogan's interview with Trump and J.D.
+Vance helped the former president's candidacy for the 2024 general election, particularly due to the show's largely young male audience.
+According to CNN, Trump made 32 false claims, none of which Rogan fact-checked or attempted to rebuke, leading to media criticism that Rogan was taking an uncritical approach with Trump by not pushing back on his false claims.

+Rogan and Democratic candidate Kamala Harris discussed having her appear on the show during the campaign, but could not make the scheduling work.
+Another potential factor, according to an adviser to Harris's husband Doug Emhoff, was that there was a "backlash with some of our progressive staff that didn't want her to be on it".

-Criticism and removals
+Criticism and reactions

 The show has engaged with a wide variety of controversial topics.

+Extraterrestrials

-On June 20, 2019, conspiracy theorist Bob Lazar made an appearance on the show where Rogan frequently discusses the possibility of aliens and extraterrestrial life.
+On June 20, 2019, conspiracy theorist Bob Lazar, along with producer Jeremy Corbell, made an appearance on the show where Rogan frequently discusses the possibility of aliens and extraterrestrial life.
 This episode was cited as the inspiration for the planned Facebook event and Internet meme known as "Storm Area 51, They Can't Stop All of Us", created one week later.

+The episode with Lazar and Corbell remains the most watched episode on YouTube, with over 61 million views.

+Climate change

-In February 2022, journalist Amy Westervelt criticized Rogan's appearances on his podcast for climate change denial, and for being involved in starting false rumors that environmentalists deliberately set wildfires in 2020 in the Western United States.
+In February 2022, journalist Amy Westervelt criticized Rogan's appearances on his podcast for climate change denial, and alleged Rogan was involved in starting false rumors that environmentalists deliberately set wildfires in 2020 in the western United States.